Morwenn/cpp-sort/docs/Modified-standard-library.md

 The `mstd` iterator concepts rely on the previously described concepts, and are thus affected by the same differences.
 The only additional deviation from the standard library concepts is that `bidirectional_iterator` does not require a postfix `operator--` to exist at all.

+The `<cpp-sort/mstd/iterator.h>` header also provides the following reimplementations of standard library components, that build upon the previously described features to provide the increased flexibility of the library's iterator model:
+* `mstd::advance`
+* `mstd::next`
+* `mstd::prev`

 ### `<cpp-sort/mstd/ranges.h>`

 This header provides the following reimplementations of standard library components: